-[5] introduces an interactive system which combines constraints on 3D motion with input from a human operator to reconstruct sequences in 3D.
+[David E.DiFranco 2001] introduces an interactive system which combines constraints on 3D motion with input from a human operator to reconstruct sequences in 3D.
 They use an iterative batch algorithm which estimates the maximum a posteriori trajectory based on 2D measurements subject to a number of constraints, like kinematic constraints, joint angle limits, dynamic smoothing, and intermediate frames specified by the user.
-[17] makes use of a motion library to resolve the depth ambiguity in recovering the 3D configurations from 2D features.
-[2] uses exponential maps and twist motions to extract 3D human configurations from a single-camera video sequence.
+[Park et al. 2002] makes use of a motion library to resolve the depth ambiguity in recovering the 3D configurations from 2D features.
+[Bregler and Malik 1998] uses exponential maps and twist motions to extract 3D human configurations from a single-camera video sequence.